-For several years earlier in my career I had successfully managed to avoid the Mountbatten course but I was finally trapped when my flight commander at Cranwell 'volunteered' me for it while I was on leave.
+For several years earlier in my career I had successfully managed to avoid the Mount Batten course but I was finally trapped when my flight commander at Cranwell 'volunteered' me for it while I was on leave.
 Most aircrew tried to avoid the course, especially in the winter months, because it culminated in several days roughing it on Dartmoor.
-Then, at the end of the survival phase, when the students were all suffering from sleep deprivation and hunger and were disgustingly dirty and dispirited, there was an escape and evasion exercise.
-Successful completion of the two-week course would qualify me for yet another 'secondary duty' - as a Combat Survival and Rescue Officer (CSRO) and that would require me to train flight cadets in the basics of survival, on land or water, after ejecting from their aircraft.
+At the end of the survival phase, when the students were all suffering from sleep deprivation and hunger and were disgustingly dirty and dispirited, there was a long escape and evasion exercise.
+Successful completion of the two-week course would qualify me for yet another 'secondary duty' - as a Combat Survival and Rescue Officer (CSRO) and that would require me to train flight cadets in the basics of survival, on land or water, in addition to teaching them how to fly.

-When you were captured, and everyone was by fair means or foul, you were transported to an old fort called San Benito by the RAF.
-The fort was situated on a headland overlooking Plymouth Harbour and upon arrival 'prisoners’ were mentally conditioned and then interrogated for a total of up to 8 hours in the next 24 hour period.
-The name San Benito, by the way, was derived from sambenito, a penitential garment worn by condemned heretics in the days of the Spanish Inquisition.
+When you were captured, and everyone was by fair means or foul, you were transported to an old fort called, by the RAF, San Benito.
+(The name San Benito, by the way, was derived from sambenito, a penitential garment worn by condemned heretics in the days of the Spanish Inquisition.)
+The fort was situated on a headland overlooking Plymouth Harbour and upon arrival, ‘prisoners’ were first mentally 'conditioned' and then interrogated for up to eight hours spread over the next 24-hour period.
 Stories about what happened during the interrogation phase were legendary amongst aircrew, which is why all but the most masochistic tried to avoid the course.

 In due course an RAF Search and Rescue helicopter appeared and one by one we had to slip back into the sea so that we could be winched up.
 The helicopter winch man would not, or could not, winch straight from the dinghy.
 The crewman lowered the strop and we had to grab it and put it around our shoulders, making sure that we got it the correct way round to avoid slipping out or, even worse being strangled, during the lift.
 When we were ready, we gave the thumbs up for the lift to start.
 We all ended up back on the deck of the launch and we returned to dry land - after all the empty dinghies had been retrieved.
 The following day we repeated the drills using multi-seat dinghies similar to those found on transport aircraft or Shackletons.
 They were designed to accommodate 10 persons together with their personal survival gear, but they were surprisingly unstable unless everyone remained fairly still.